If that sounds familiar, you’re in the right place.

 Eventually, my body stopped cooperating.
 I was restless at night and exhausted during the day.
 Focus became harder to maintain.
 Small tasks felt heavier than they should, and everything required more effort than I wanted to admit.

 I tried the things I thought would help.
 Yoga.
 Supplements.
 Even more coffee.
-But trying to fix never lasted.
+But trying to fix it never lasted.

 What my body really needed was a true recovery.